Skip to main content

 Common Questions Answered

-How does the new four‑tier system categorize AI involvement in writing?
+How does Pangram's four-tier system categorize AI writing assistance?